Backs-ash/RadarBasedAvaPredict/README.md

-# Snow Avalanche Detection with Lidar and Sonar
+# Snow Avalanche Detection with LIDAR and SONAR

 ## Introduction

-Our project focuses on using Lidar and Sonar technologies for early prediction and mitigation of snow avalanches in vulnerable mountain terrain.
-This README provides an overview of how these technologies work and their application in snow avalanche detection.
+Our project focuses on using LIDAR and SONAR technologies for early prediction and mitigation of snow avalanches in vulnerable mountain terrain.
+This ``README`` provides an overview of how these technologies work and their application in snow avalanche detection.

 ## Research and Pipeline